bioinformaticsdotca/BiCG_2019/IA_Day2/Alignment_CNA.md

 -r--r--r-- 1 ubuntu ubuntu 2767858102 May 27 19:21 bams/tum.sam
 ```

-The `r`s mean read: we currently have permission to read the files in `bams`.
-We want to be able to edits these files, or write (`w`)them as well.
+The `r` means read: we currently have permission to read the files in `bams`.
+We want to be able to edits these files, or write (`w`) them as well.
 We can do this with the following command:
 ```
 chmod +w $IA_HOME/bams/*
 ```